Metadrop/drupal-updater/README.md

 - **--no-dev**: It won't update dev dependencies, only the primary ones.
 - **--author**: It sets the git commits author.
 Example: `Test<test@example.com>`
 - **--environment**: List of sites (drush alias) to be run on Drupal Multisites.
 The drush alias must be local.
+- **--packages**: Update only the mentioned packages.
+  **--limit**: Limit the number of direct packages to update in each drupal-updater run.
+Can't be combined with packages.

 Examples: